- The threat

 The caterpillars are now large enough and descending low enough in the trees to be readily visible.
 They have also by now developed the irritating hairs which cause itching skin rashes and other symptoms, so please observe the health precautions advised below, particularly if you work in or close to oak trees.

-Managers of places with oak trees in or close to their properties should also by now have completed treatment of affected trees to protect themselves, the trees, and others who spend time at the sites.
-They should also now be surveying for nests and arranging to have these removed and destroyed.
+Managers of places with oak trees in or close to their properties should also be surveying for nests and arranging to have these removed and destroyed.
 This includes private owners in the Core Zone.
 Our Oak Tree Owners' Manual and the maps in its Management Zones section can help.

-We have started erecting 850 pheromone traps around the outskirts of the known outbreak area to trap male adult moths as they emerge from pupation.
+We and partners, including the Woodland Trust, have deployed about 900 pheromone traps around the outskirts of the known outbreak area to trap male adult moths as they emerge from pupation.
+These traps will be checked regularly for moth captures from early August into September.
 Analysis of the results of the trapping programme will help us to update our knowledge of the distribution of the pest.

 Oak processionary moth (Thaumetopoea processionea, OPM) was first accidentally introduced to Britain in 2005, and it is theoretically possible that if it were to spread it could survive and breed in much of England and Wales.
 The larvae, or caterpillars, of OPM are a pest because they can be a hazard to oak trees and to human and animal health.